Impossible measurements revisited: Introduction

 Here we revisit the conditions under which an ideal measurement will not signal.
-We begin by articulating an expression of the projection postulate robust enough to accommodate all observables, i.e.~arbitrary self-adjoint operators.
-This relies on the notion of a \emph{measurement resolution} $\mathcal{B}$, a set of disjoint Borel subsets covering the real line.
+We begin by articulating an expression of the projection postulate robust enough to accommodate all observables, i.e.~arbitrary self-adjoint operators, and is therefore robust enough to be applied to the continuum setting of QFT, which differs in several meaningful ways from the discrete case\footnote{For example, in contrast to the discrete case, the total Hilbert space of a continuum QFT is not a tensor product of local Hilbert spaces associated to each point in space (see the \emph{split property} discussion in~\cite{fewster2019algebraic}).}.
+Our expression of the projection postulate relies on the notion of a \emph{measurement resolution} $\mathcal{B}$, a set of disjoint Borel subsets covering the real line.
 Physically, it can be interpreted as the ability for the measurement apparatus to distinguish the possible outcomes for a given observable.
-Then, a general criterion for no-signalling is derived and applied to two simple cases.
-First, it is used to rederive the result~\cite{Benincasa:2012rb} that sums of local compact self-adjoint operators cannot signal.
+Then, a general criterion for no-signalling is derived which can be applied to \emph{any} state update map, $\mathcal{E}$, including Projection Operator-Valued Measures (POVM's) and the case of interest here --- ideal measurements.
+We then apply the criterion to two simple cases.
+First, it is used to rederive the result~\cite{Benincasa:2012rb} that sums of local compact self-adjoint operators cannot signal, which accords with our expectations from QFT and subsumes the Bell-type measurements.
 Second, it is used to show that the tensor product of local compact self-adjoint operators can indeed signal, and we give a simple two-qubit example using a separable state.
-This somewhat surprising result contradicts the claim that such observables are locally realisable and hence causal~\cite{Beckman:2001qs}.
+This somewhat surprising result contradicts the claim that such observables are locally realizable and hence causal~\cite{Beckman:2001qs}.
 Indeed, such observables are routinely used in various quantum information theoretic contexts.
-Finally, the possible implications of these results are considered in the context of QFT.
+Finally, the possible implications of these results are considered in the relativistic context of QFT.

-\paragraph{The setup.---}
+It should be stressed that our no-signalling criterion is agnostic to the particular experimental setup or the measurement model adopted.
+This is because it is formulated in terms of the state update map, which is general enough to encompass any current description of quantum measurement.
+Our criterion should therefore be understood as a theoretical limit on what is possible, independent of how it is attempted.
+The evidence presented here indicates that this limit depends intimately on the precise form of the QFT observable under consideration.

+\section{The setup}

 Consider the usual textbook notion of an ideal measurement of an observable: (i) the measurement outcomes are the eigenvalues of the self-adjoint operator corresponding to the observable; (ii) the probability of a specific outcome is given by the Born rule; (iii) the post-measurement state of the system is given by the projection postulate.